mariatgeorge/mariatgeorge-crudApp-frontend/README.md

 # CRUD App frontend

-The React.js application is built using create-react-app and React semantic UI for CSS support.
+The React.js application is built using create-react-app and React semantic UI for CSS support.NPM library redux-form is used for form validations and submission.
 ## Installation

 Use the node package manager [npm](https://pip.pypa.io/en/stable/) to install libraries in package.json.